alkaonly07/Registration-Form/README.md

 # RegistrationForm
-Registration form with valifation using React JS
+Registration form with validation using React JS